-Correspondence has been received from the Mary Peters Trust requesting financial support for its sporting awards to upcoming athletes (enclosed).
+Correspondence had been received from the Mary Peters Trust requesting financial support for its sporting awards to upcoming athletes (circulated).

-Members are reminded that the Trust provides encouragement and financial support to young sports men and women from across Northern Ireland.
+Members were reminded that the Trust provides encouragement and financial support to young sports men and women from across Northern Ireland.
 Specifically within the Borough the range of sporting disciplines supported in 2021/22 includes: gymnastics, golf, athletics, boxing and canoeing.

-The Trust has indicated that its fundraising has been impacted by the COVID-19 pandemic this year and it is seeking continued support from Councils to help maintain its capital base to ensure that the level and value of awards continues to grow.
+The Trust had indicated that its fundraising had been impacted by the COVID-19 pandemic this year and it was seeking continued support from Councils to help maintain its capital base to ensure that the level and value of awards continues to grow.

-Council support for the last 4 financial years had been $\pounds 2,000$ per annum.
-A list of those athletes from the Borough who have received support is set out in the letter.
+Council support for the last 4 financial years had been $\pounds$ 2,000 per annum.
+A list of those athletes from the Borough who had received support was set out in the letter.

-RECOMMENDATION: that a contribution of £2,000 be made to support the work of the Mary Peters Trust within the Borough for 2021/2022.
+Proposed by Alderman Girvan Seconded by Alderman Smyth and agreed that a contribution of $\pounds$ 2,000 be made to support the work of the Mary Peters Trust within the Borough for 2021/2022.

-Prepared by: Matt McDowell, Head of Leisure
+ACTION BY: Matt McDowell, Head of Leisure